Skip to main content

 Step 3: Configure Jenkins

-Now, you can install the Casdoor plugin from the marketplace or by uploading its jar file.
+Install the Casdoor plugin from the Jenkins marketplace or by uploading the plugin JAR.

 After the installation is complete, go to Manage Jenkins -> Configure Global Security.